 University officials, in conjunction with UMBC Police and first responders, will determine the appropriate segments to notify and the appropriate modes to use.
-Generally, campus community members in the immediate area of the dangerous situation (i.e., the building, adjacent buildings, or surrounding area) will receive the emergency notification first.
-UMBC Police and University officials will continually evaluate the situation and assess the need to notify additional segments of the campus population.
+Generally, all campus community members will receive the emergency notification.
+UMBC Police and University officials will continually evaluate the situation and assess the need to notify specific segments of the campus population.